ethyca/fidesops/docs/fidesops/docs/tutorial/annotate_datasets.md

 ### Call helper method to create a dataset

-Our connection_key is the `flaskr-postgres` ConnectionConfig we created in the previous step, and we're also passing in our completed YAML file:
+Our connection_key is the `flaskr_postgres` ConnectionConfig we created in the previous step, and we're also passing in our completed YAML file:

 ```python